 Courses in Creativity and Writing

-In-person and online courses on creativity, sexuality, writing, and more!
+In-person and online courses on writing, embodied creativity, pleasure and more!

-Morgan teaches online courses on creativity and sexuality, along with writing classes at Lighthouse Writers Workshop nonprofit literary center.
-She also leads classes with the houseless population in Denver, healthcare providers, and school-aged kids.
-She taught undergraduate fiction workshops for 5+ years at the University of Colorado, Boulder, where she received an MFA in Creative Writing.
+Morgan teaches online and in-person courses on creativity and writing.
+She also leads writing classes with people impacted by criminal justice system, people in recovery, unhoused folks, healthcare providers, and school-aged kids through Sidewalk Poets, the nonprofit she co-founded.
+She’s taught writing classes at Lighthouse Writers Workshop nonprofit literary center for 7+ years, and undergraduate fiction workshops for 5+ years at the University of Colorado, Boulder, where she received an MFA in Creative Writing.

 Upcoming Courses